teddwl/fieldcontrol.js/Readme.md

 ## How it works

 Fieldcontrol.js is looking for all form elements having a `data-enable` or `data-disable` attribute.
-It adds an on change listener to those fields and will alter the target inputs' disbled state, depending on the used attributes.
-The target `name=""` values are set as the `data-enable` or `data-disable` value of the controlling field.
+It adds an *on change* listener to those elements and will alter the target inputs' disbled state, depending on the used attributes.
+The target `name=""` values are set as the `data-enable` or `data-disable` value of the controlling element.

 In the first example, that is the case for `input[name="changefield"]`.